The five surprising things your car insurance might cover - and three it probably won’t

 3. Personalised number plates

-Adding that personal touch on your plate can might make your car feel extra special.
-But you should bear in mind that the cost of it won’t always be covered by your car insurance and, if it is, the maximum payout may be a fraction of the cost.
+Adding that personal touch on your plate can make your car feel extra special.
+But you should bear in mind that the cost of it almost certainly won't be covered by your car insurance.

 When you register a personalised number plate to your vehicle, always tell your insurer.